bachya/aiopurpleair/README.md

 ## Getting Nearby Sensors

-This method returns a list of `SensorModel` objects that are within a bounding box around a given latitude/longitude pair.
+This method returns a list of `NearbySensorResult` objects that are within a bounding box around a given latitude/longitude pair.
 The list is sorted from nearest to furthest (i.e., the first index in the list is the closest to the latitude/longitude).

 ```python
 import asyncio